-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on 7 February 2022

-Policy contact name and position Jill Ryder, Headteacher

-Amendments after determination า -

-Department for Education schoo l number 878-3606

-Age range 4 to 11

-Type of school Academy primary school

-Admissions authority Link Academy Trust

-Normal round intake 00.04 Reception

-Published Admission Number 20

-Priority for children to another se King Edward VI Community College

-Priority for children from another setting No

-Designated religious character Yes - Church of England

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-Our plan antony lafe meeting.
-From - 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round 15 Name her 2022 to the National Classing Date which is 45 January 2022

-When to apply ber 2022 to the National Closing Date which is 15 January 2023

-Decision National C Offer Date which is 17 April 2023

-When to appeal May 2023 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 31 May 20

-Deadline to hear appeal 28 July 20 233

-Key Dates In-Year admission

-When to apply ne 2023 for Year Groups 1 to 6

-Desister ptember 2023 for Reception

-within 10 school days of an application

-When to submit appeal chool days after refusal

-Deadline to hear appeal school days of the form being submitted
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 3 February 2022 Policy contact name and position Tracy Hoare, Academy Head Amendments after determination This policy was amended to reflect the school's conversion from voluntary aided to academy status, within the Link Academy Trust on 1 November 2023.
+No changes were made to the way in which the policy operates other than the identity of the admission authority.
+Department for Education schoo l number 878-3620 Age range 4 to 11.
+There is also Early Years provision from 3.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20)23-24 30 Priority for children to another se Coombeshead Academy and Newton Abbot College 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for faith priority.
+See below Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply 15 November 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 20 Deadline to hear appeal 28 July 20)23 3 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal within 30 school days of the form being submitted

-Contacts for further informatio DN
+Contacts for further information

-Link Academy Trust link ooodor

-01803 762113 http://the Diocesan Board of Education ink.acaden IV

-missions@ ovotor anglican org

-Devon School Admissions Service 01392 272686 schooladmissions@exeter.anglican.org

-0345 155 1019 admission aoy uk

-Devon Council policies, information and admissions application forms

-devon.cc/admissionarrangements and devon.cc/admissions Clerk to the Independent School Admissions Appeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families

-RC-DCS-HQ-CEAS@mod.gov.uk

-The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator

-The Education & Skills Funding Agency (ESFA)

-0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency